bluestormmax/seasonly/README.md

 ## Road Map and Other Ideas

+- Add update profile view to save a new zip/zone/email/password (WIP)
-- Better styles/branding overall.
+- Better styles/design/branding overall (WIP)
-- Add filters to in-season view to show only veggies, only fruit, or all items.
+- Add filters to in-season view to show only veggies, only fruit, or all items (WIP)
-- Add some offline capabilities via localStorage and service workers.
+- Add offline capabilities via localStorage and service workers.
-- I would love to have the images update based on the zip/zone input.
+- Have the images update based on the zip/zone input.
+- Larger data set: more produce with more varieties.
-- Possibly tie it into some recipe APIs?
+- Possibly tie it into some recipe APIs.

 ## Built With

-React, TypeScript, Node.js, Express, Mongoose, MongoDB Atlas, MUI, Vite, react-hook-form, express-session, a cast of thousands...
+React, TypeScript, Node.js, Express, Mongoose, MongoDB Atlas, MUI, Vite, react-hook-form, express-session, a cast of thousands; served on Akamai Cloud.